 If you’re travelling with a car, your pets will stay in the vehicle.
 While your pets remain in the car, you will be free to enjoy the passenger amenities on board.
-The car deck will remain open during the ferry crossing (except on Northern Route crossings) and you are encouraged to go down and check on your pets to make sure they are doing ok.
-Priority access to the pet areas adjacent to the car deck is given to walk-on passengers, however on excessively hot days you will be advised to move your pet into the pet area to mitigate the risk of heat stroke.
+The upper car deck will often remain open during the ferry crossing (except on Northern Route crossings) and you are encouraged to go down and check on your pets to make sure they are doing OK.
+Recent changes to BC Ferry policies state that passengers parked on the lower car deck of many of the vessels are required to leave their vehicle to go to the upper decks until the lower car deck reopens at the end the crossing.
+When paying your ferry fare at the kiosk, ask if you can be parked on the upper car deck so that you will be able to check on your pet part-way through the crossing.
+Sometimes staff are able to accommodate this request.

 Walk-on passengers will board the ferry via the vehicle deck for easy access the pet area.
 Pedestrian passengers are given priority boarding before cars, however if you are late then you will be required to wait until all vehicles have been loaded before walking on.
 Walk-on passengers will also be given priority to disembark at the destination.

 Most ferries will require you to remain in the pet area with your pet throughout the crossing.
-The pet area is a basic facility containing a seating area, water dishes for your pet (provide your own water), waste bags, and a garbage bin.
+The pet area is a basic facility containing a seating area, waste bags, and a garbage bin.
+It is best to provide your own water and bowl.
 Dogs must remain on leashes while cats and other small critters must be secure in their carrier.
 You will need to dress appropriately for the weather as the pet areas, while covered, are located on the car deck.